gustafsson96/american-the-office-quiz/README.md

 ### Color Scheme

 I used **[coolors](https://coolors.co/)** to determine the color scheme of the project.
-To match the content with the background image was a prioritization.
+Matching the content with the background image was a prioritization.

 ![Screenshot of colorscheme](/documentation/colorscheme.png)